 STEP 2: Go to the list we provide below with all the KTEL bus companies around Greece and the links we give to check the bus schedules.
 Choose the link with the KTEL bus company of the prefecture you intend to travel and make sure that there is a direct bus connection between destinations.

-STEP 3: If there is a direct connection then you can proceed by booking your seats via the online booking system if provided on the site.
-Please note that many bus companies they don’t have an online booking system.
-In this case, you’ll have to buy the tickets on the spot or you can politely ask hotels receptions or someone to help you reserve the bus seats.
+STEP 3: If there is a direct connection then you can proceed by booking your seats via the online booking system is provided on the site.
+Please note that many bus companies don’t have an online booking system.
+In this case, you’ll have to buy the tickets on the spot or you can politely ask hotel receptions or someone to help you reserve the bus seats.
 In most cases, you can reserve your seats via phone if you speak Greek.

 STEP 5: In the above case, all KTEL bus companies connect Athens or Thessaloniki on a regular basis.
 So, identify the closest place on the way to those two cities to get off the bus to catch another KTEL company.
 One such example is when you travel from Trikala to Delphi.
 You must catch the bus from Trikala to Athens and get down at Lamia.
 From Lamia and its “KTEL Fthiotidos” take the bus to Amfissa, and then switch bus company again to “KTEL Fokidas” to reach Delphi.

-Below we have the entire list with links of KTEL bus companies around Greece
+The list of all KTEL bus companies around Greece

 KTEL Androu (Andros island)